Military dictatorship: 19th century and World Wars

 Latin America was the only region of the world where military dictatorships were common in the 19th century.
-The Spanish American wars of independence took place in the early-19th century, creating many new Latin American governments.
+The Spanish American wars of independence took place in the early-19th century, creating new Latin American governments.
 Many of these governments fell under the control of caudillos, or personalist dictators.
 Most caudillos came from a military background, and their rule was typically associated with pageantry and glamor.
-Caudillos were often nominally constrained by a constitution, but the caudillo had the power to draft a new constitution as he wished.
-Many are noted for their cruelty, while others are honored as national heroes.
+Most caudillos were nominally constrained by a constitution but had the power to draft a new constitution as they wished.
 Dictatorships in Latin America persisted into the 20th century, and further military coups established new regimes, often in the name of nationalism.
+By the 1930s, several Latin American militaries had modernized and integrated themselves into civil society.

-Several military dictatorships developed in Eastern Europe during the interwar period.
-The rule of Józef Piłsudski in Poland developed in the style of a Latin American dictatorship with a military coup and a brief armed conflict, but it became significantly more militant than other military dictatorships due to the perceived threat from the surrounding great powers.
-Power was willingly transferred to the military by Carol I of Romania, establishing Ion Antonescu as a military dictator styled as a "Conducător".
+Several military dictatorships developed in Eastern Europe after World War I. The rule of Józef Piłsudski in Poland developed in the style of a Latin American dictatorship with a violent military coup, but it became significantly more militant than other military dictatorships due to the perceived threat from the surrounding great powers.
+Romania became a military dictatorship when power was willingly transferred to the military by Carol II of Romania, establishing Ion Antonescu as a dictator styled as a "Conducător".
+Spain became a military dictatorship in 1923.
+Portugal became a military dictatorship in 1926, lasting until it was replaced by the personalist rule of Antonio Salazar in 1932.

+Japan gradually moved toward military rule in the 1930s and 1940s, taking the form of a junta as military officers gained influence amid rising militarism.
+This period in Japanese history saw power struggles between civilian and military officials, culminating in the appointment of General Hideki Tojo as prime minister in 1941.